cvilas/guidance/people/leaders_code.md

   - Ask myself: "Am I the best, cheapest person to do this work?"
 If not, pass it on to one who is.
   - Follow this rule all the way down from C-suite to the most junior employee.
 Now you have an organisation where everyone is doing the most valuable work they can.
   - This frees up capacity at the top to handle the most expensive problems (where the leaders happen to be the cheapest and best placed to solve them)
-- Define a roadmap (in terms of what I would do if I were a one-person team).
-Refine it with the team, and then delegate to the team for execution.
-- Favour periodic 1:1s with these decision makers over large group meetings to set team direction.
 - In 1:1s, provide technical direction and remove blockers.
 Coach, not parent.
 - Invest more of my time in supporting and coaching higher performers.
-- Do not create middle managers.
-Only build a team of technically capable who can build.
-- Be unapologetic about not being a middle manager myself.
-Keep expanding and sharpening my technical and administrative skills.
+- Keep expanding and sharpening my technical skills as I expand my administrative skills.
 - Follow [hiring guidelines](hiring.md), but only hire people better than me (in the area of expertise they are being hired for)
 - Perform like a professional athlete.
 Push beyond the edge of my abilities a little bit every day.
 Have the patience to let my capabilities compound over time.
 - Take time off to do personal projects on the side